iivanoo/covid-apps-observer/data/data_us/reports/resources/net.baptisthealth.android.bhsf.careondemand___12.0.19.010_02/report.md

 <img src="1_star_reviews_wordcloud.png" alt="net.baptisthealth.android.bhsf.careondemand 1 reviews"/>
 </p>

+> Everyone situation is different.
+If anything happens outside of the patient or doctors control be aware that you may have to pay for the visit like I did.
+I reached out to customer service about the situation and after 2 weeks I was told I still had to pay when clear communication with the doctor showed that the app was the fault.
+So be aware if you have a problem you may be still have to pay which isn't right.<br> :date: __2020-12-29 20:49:42__

 > I had Covid19 in july 2020.
 I was atended 3 times, by 2 doctors.
 They prescribed antibiotics and fever-pain medicine.
 My point is, I told both doctors I was 2 weeks with fever, not getting better, but they kept saying I "eventually would be better".
 After 2 weeks, I started feeling short of breathness, when standing up.
 I decided go hospital.
 There, in half hour, they found 2 lungs compromised by pneumonia, and imediatelly started antibiotics.
 In 4 days I was back home.<br> :date: __2020-12-23 19:24:41__

 > Doesn't work<br> :date: __2020-12-02 15:47:44__